On this page

 As a result of this consultation and feedback, we have made the following changes to assist providers transitioning to the new arrangements:

-- Carbon bulk bill forms will continue to be printed for those providers who do not have computer or internet access or providers who undertake consultations outside of consulting rooms (ie nursing home visits, after hours consultations etc).
+- Carbon bulk bill forms will continue to be printed for those providers who do not have computer or internet access or providers who undertake consultations outside of consulting rooms (for example, nursing home visits, after hours consultations).
 A Business Development Officer may follow up with you after an order is placed to discuss other claiming options.
-To order stock, please complete the stationery order form [PDF, 181Kb]
+To order stock, please complete the stationery order form (DB6Ba) [PDF, 209Kb]

 - DBM(i) – Manual Bulk Bill Forms Instruction Sheet [PDF, 131Kb]